Guided Transfer Learning for Discrete Diffusion Models

-This results in position-specific candidate sets in the denominator of equation~\eqref{equ_mthd:extensiontosequence} and reduces the computational cost of ratio evaluations to $\mathcal{O}(n_{\text{ratio}} \cdot L)$ with $n_{\text{ratio}} \leq |\mathcal V|$.
-In the experiments, the combination of top-$n_{\text{ratio}}$ selection and the guidance weight $\gamma$ can misallocate probability mass, which may cause the diffusion process to collapse into a fully masked sequence at the final step.
-Thus, a key assumption is that the probability of remaining a masked token must be equal between the target and source distributions.
-As a result, we enforce a position-independent normalization which implies the renormalized update over non-mask tokens, thus stabilizing the denoising diffusion process.
-Further details of this stabilizer are presented in the supplementary materials.
+This produces position-specific candidate sets in the denominator of \eqref{equ_mthd:extensiontosequence} and reduces the cost of ratio evaluations to \(\mathcal O(n_{\text{ratio}}\,L)\), with \(n_{\text{ratio}}\ll|\mathcal V|\) in practice. \textbf{\textit{Mask-probability stabilizer.}} The interaction between top-\(n_{\text{ratio}}\) pruning and the guidance weight \(\gamma\) can distort probability mass, occasionally causing the diffusion process to collapse to fully masked sequences.
+To prevent this failure mode, we enforce a position-independent constraint that preserves the probability of remaining masked across source and target distributions.
+This induces a renormalized update over non-mask tokens and stabilizes the denoising dynamics.
+Details of this stabilization are provided in the appendix.